intiMRA/imra_code_blog/_posts/Date-Organization.md

 date?.isSameDay(as: "20-11-1996".asDate(with: .ddMmYyyyDashed) ?? .now)
 ```

-this will give us:
+This will give us:
 21-11-1996, the original date advanced by a day.

 1, the difference between 21 Nov to 20 Nov in days.

 true, It is the same yea,  month and day therefore it returns true.

-## Take Aways
+## Takeaways

 Dealing with dates can be tricky, but if our code is well organized it is actually pretty straightforward.
 In this article I showed you one way of organizing your dates, there are several other ways it can be done too, that can reduce boiler plate and improve code readability.

-I Hope you enjoyed the reading and as always the code can be found [here on my GitHub](https://github.com/intiMRA/DateHelper).
+I hope you enjoyed the reading and as always the code can be found [here on my GitHub](https://github.com/intiMRA/DateHelper).